-John and Charles Wesley Chapel - This 1,200-seat auditorium serves as the worship center and public meeting place for students and faculty.
-Classrooms, practice rooms, Presser Recital Hall, Marjorie Paine Memorial Prayer Room.
-Special features: 47-stop Holtkamp organ designed and built for this auditorium; 3,153 pipes in 61 ranks; and the Ortlip mural "Redemption" in the foyer.
+John and Charles Wesley Chapel - This 1,200-seat auditorium serves as the worship center and public meeting place for the campus.
+This facility also houses classrooms, practice rooms, Presser Recital Hall and the Marjorie Paine Memorial Prayer Room.
+Special features include the 47-stop Holtkamp organ designed and built for this auditorium with its 3,153 pipes in 61 ranks and the Ortlip mural, "Redemption," in the foyer.

 Luckey Memorial Building - Built with native stone and completed in 1942, this building stands at the head of the campus quadrangle and faces the historic Genesee River.
-It houses college offices for the president, academic records, finance, human resources, student financial services, payroll, and administrative services.
+It houses college offices for the president, academic records, finance, human resources, student financial services, payroll and administrative services.